sysaxis/js-exception/README.md

 Sometimes an application produces known errors (exceptions) that need to be recognized and handled appropriately.

-**js-exception** allows creating unique Error types with optional default values.
-The error instances created from the unique types can be caught using filters or identified with inheritance checks (i.e instanceof).
+Exception (**js-exception**) allows creating unique Error types with optional default values.

-Throwing or creating such errors is able to wrap the application produced error and allows adding proprietary information for later debbuging or handling the exception.
+Exception instances can wrap the application produced error and allow adding proprietary information for later debbuging or handling the error.
+They can be caught using filters or identified with inheritance checks (i.e instanceof).

 ## Usage